replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/setup-tls-certs.md

 If you've already gone through the setup process once, and you want to upload new TLS certificates, you must run this command to restore the ability to upload new TLS certificates:

-`kubectl -n default annotate secret kotsadm-tls acceptAnonymousUploads=1`
+`kubectl -n default annotate secret kotsadm-tls acceptAnonymousUploads=1 --overwrite`

 <span style="color:red">**Warning: adding this annotation will temporarily create a vulnerability for an attacker to maliciously upload TLS certificates.
 Once TLS certificates have been uploaded then the vulnerability is closed again.**</span>